ThomasBPG/LinkAppSearch/README.md

 ## Upcoming features
 I want to improve the freetext search to include tag-searching as well.
 Also, I want to see the tags per link shown along the search results.
+I'd like to make more comments in the code, it will come eventually.